 Wisconsin Warrant Search

 When the Wisconsin police require permission to arrest a person, they’re expected to get a warrant from a judge or magistrate.
 The warrant identifies the crime for which the arrest may be made.
-Now and again, a warrant may limit the way the police may arrest the named person.
+Now and again, a warrant may limit how the police may arrest the named person.

 Wisconsin Statewide Warrant Search System.